FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

   The type of the primary key column of the Datastream table.
 Defaults to the value of **plugins.coreModel.idType**.

+### ModelLoader

+The ModelLoader plugin can load data models and security definitions from files.
+The models loaded by this plugin may require other data model plugins.
+Data model files and security definition files can be edited with the ModelEditor.
+Data model files can be initially generated from an existing database using the ModelExtractor.

+* **plugins.modelLoader.enable:**
+  Toggle indicating the MultiDatastream plugin should be enabled.
+Default: `false`.
+* **plugins.modelLoader.idType.<EntityTypeName>:**
+  The type of the primary key column of the table for the given Entity Type.
+Defaults to the value of **plugins.coreModel.idType**.
+* **plugins.modelLoader.modelPath:**
+  The file path where model definition files are located.
+This path is prepended to each entry in **plugins.modelLoader.modelFiles**.
+* **plugins.modelLoader.modelFiles:**
+  A comma-separated list of model files to load.
+Each entry is prefixed with **plugins.modelLoader.modelPath**.
+* **plugins.modelLoader.liquibasePath:**
+  The file path where Liquibase (database definition) files are located.
+This path is prepended to each entry in **plugins.modelLoader.liquibaseFiles**.
+* **plugins.modelLoader.liquibaseFiles:**
+  A comma-separated list of Liquibase (database definition) files to load.
+Each entry is prefixed with **plugins.modelLoader.liquibasePath**.
+* **plugins.modelLoader.securityPath:**
+  The file path where security definition files are located.
+This path is prepended to each entry in **plugins.modelLoader.securityFiles**.
+* **plugins.modelLoader.securityFiles:**
+  A comma-separated list of security files to load.
+Each entry is prefixed with **plugins.modelLoader.securityPath**.

 ## Response Format Plugins

 These plugins enable various response formats.